motorcycle destinations

 The Devil Tower is the United States’ first national monument.
 A towering butte that is over 1,200 feet tall, you will find yourself in awe of its majesty as you approach the foot of the rock formation.
 It is also a popular spot for rock climbers as you will spot them trying to scale the cliff faces.

-On your return trip, take a stop at the town of Sundance.
+On your return trip, make a stop at the town of Sundance.
 A member of Butch Cassidy’s Wild Bunch, the outlaw bearing the name was jailed in the town during the era of the Old West.
 If you wish for more information, visit the Crook County Museum and Art Gallery.

 2.2 Big Horn Mountain Loop